Transparent ghost longboards have taken the internet by storm. All it took was one viral TikTok to make them a massive longboard brand.

 Contents (Click to skip)

-So, if this is the first article you’re reading, I just wanna make it clear that I never receive anything for free, it’s always bought out of pocket, to ensure there are no underlying biases.
+So, if this is the first article you’re reading, I just wanna make it clear that we didn't receive this board for free.

 Where To Buy?

 If you're thinking about purchasing a Ghost longboard, you can visit their website here.

 Ghost Longboard Discount Code

 After testing it for a while, I ended up reaching out to Ghost longboards and was able to get them to make an exclusive discount code for you, so if you decide this is right for you… you can get 15% off your entire order if you use the code “shredshack” at checkout.